consumet/consumet.ts/CONTRIBUTING.md

 # Contributing
-This guide is for people who are interested in contributing to Consumet Extensions.
+This guide is for the people who are interested in contributing to Consumet Extensions.
 It is not a complete guide yet, but it should help you get started.
-If you have any questions or any suggestions, please open an [issue](https://github.com/consumet/extentions/issues) with the label `documentation`.
+If you have any questions or any suggestions, please open a [issue](https://github.com/consumet/extentions/issues) with the label `documentation`.

 ## Getting Started
 1. Clone the repository.